Summer Solstice

 The whole of nature rejoices in summer’s longer days, especially the swallows who are the true harbingers of the season.
 Foxgloves bow their faces to avoid the heat, while yellow rattle make wildflower meadows of green pastures, and agrimony offers itself as sweet incense to thank the gods for the glory of summer.
 (From: Portals into Deep Imagination)

-The workshop is informed by insights from psychotherapy and psychology, especially depth psychology, and the emphasis these perspectives bring to the value of metaphor, image, and symbol in personal growth and development.
+This exploration is informed by insights from psychotherapy and psychology, especially depth psychology, and the emphasis these perspectives bring to the value of metaphor, image, and symbol in personal growth and development.

 Venue: Northumberland.

-Date/times: Saturday TBC | 10.00am to 4.00pm
+Date/times: Saturday 20 June | 10.00am to 4.00pm

 Places: Maximum 6 places